knpuniversity/behat/knpu/bdd-features.md

 The most important parts are the first two lines, the business value and the user - or role - that's going to benefit from this value.
 If either of these are difficult to define then maybe your feature isn't actually valuable.
-Or maybe noone is benefiting from it.
+Or maybe none is benefiting from it.
 Perhaps move onto a different task.

 ## Writing Good Business Values